vinhui/ModEnabler/docfx_project/wiki/resources.md

 Importing Resources
 -------------------

 There are several components to load a resource onto the object the component is on.
-For example the `LoadMeshResource` component.
 The following components are available:

 -   LoadAudioClipResource
 -   LoadImageResource